ShabnamMostary/school-api/README.md

 API for searching various departments, faculty and students of a school.

 Allow users to search by
-Student Name
-Faculty Name
-Department Name
+Department Name/Student Name/Faculty Name/

-Also new students and faculty can be added using the APIs
+Also student and faculty can be added/deleted using the APIs.